Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * A footer with Social Media links, a contact number and an address.
 This gives people multiple options of contact.

 ### 5. Surface

+**Colours:**

+I chose font colours and icon colours that I felt complimented the tones of the images on each page.
+I deliberately stuck to theme of warm colours, I felt warm colours would invoke feelings of happiness.

+**Font:**

+The heading font chosen is Montserrat paired with Lora.

+**Images:**

+ All images are related directly to the purpose of the site, this is why photos of animals were chosen.
+I deliberately chose photos where the animals looked relaxed or happy rather than showing the in rescue centres or coming from unpleasant places as I didn't want to evoke negative/upsetting emotions for users.

 ## Features